top of page

 Russkiy Mir

 Firstly, in Russian, it can translate a few ways: Russian World, Russian Community, Russian Peace.
-Most often it is meant in the first 2, though occasionally Putin invokes the latter meaning.
-Rossiya specifically refers to Russia the country, while Russkiy refers to ethnic Russians.
+Most often it is meant in the first two iterations, though occasionally Putin invokes the latter meaning.
+However, critics point out Rossiya specifically refers to Russia the country, while Russkiy refers to ethnic Russians.

-However, it is much more than a benign notion of communal belonging for Putin and devotees to Russkiy Mir.
+Moreover, Russkiy Mir is much more than a benign notion of communal belonging for devotees this ideology.

 Philosophically, it has its roots in Eurasianist thought.
 Its foundations were laid as the Russian Imperial empire was collapsing in on itself post-1917.